JoeWayne/Self_Stabilizing_Mobile_Inverted_Pendulum/README.md

 # Self-Stabilizing Mobile Inverted Pendulum (MiP)

-This repository contains the code and documentation for the Self-Stabilizing Mobile Inverted Pendulum.
+This BeagleBone Blue project contains the code and documentation for the Self-Stabilizing Mobile Inverted Pendulum.
 This was created for UCSD MAE 144: Embedded Controls and Robotics.

 ## Problem 1: Stabilizing Body Angle